basedrhys/I2K-Tutorial/1-general_tips.md

 # WEKA Setup / General Tips & Tricks

+## Introduction

+This is an introductory section which goes through the required steps to set up WEKA, **WekaDeeplearning4j**, and the GPU accelerated libraries (if your machine supports it).

+At the end of this page are some short tips & tricks to make using WEKA even easier.

 ## Prerequisites
 - Java 8 or above.
 To check, run `java -version` from the command line and verify you get an output something like the following (exact version numbers may differ):
     ```sh